US inflation gauge ticks higher with price pressures still stubborn

 Yet excluding the volatile food and energy categories, so-called “core” prices also picked up, climbing 2.8% last month from a year earlier, up from 2.7% in September.
 Economists closely watch core prices because they typically provide a better read on where inflation is headed.

 Inflation has fallen sharply since it peaked at 7% in mid-2022, according to the Fed's preferred measure.
-Yet yearly core inflation has been stuck at 2.8% since February.
+Yet yearly core inflation has fluctuated between 2.6% and 2.8% since February.
 Price increases have remained elevated in services, including apartment rents, restaurant meals, and car and home insurance.

 Wednesday's report also underscored that Americans' incomes and spending remained healthy, a key reason the economy has kept growing this year despite widespread fears of a slowdown.
 Incomes grew 0.6% from September to October, faster than economists had expected, while consumer spending rose by a solid 0.4% last month.